 - Limited third-party integrations.

-- Less scalable than competitors (one accounting plan only).
+- Less scalable than competitors.

 Learn more about how Wave Accounting and FreshBooks compare in our comprehensive analysis of Wave Accounting vs. FreshBooks.